 A flowchart on the reverse of the card helps users navigate the rules for working around power lines detailed in 29 CFR 1926.1408.
 The flowchart starts with “Identify Work Zone” and works through an extensive decision tree to determine exactly which precautions are necessary according to the OSHA requirements.
 Table A from the OSHA rule, “Minimum Clearance Distances,” is also included for easy reference.

 NCCCO piloted the cards at CONEXPO’s Lift Safety Zone in March.
-Due to the popularity of the power line safety demonstrations and the importance of the information on the cards, NCCCO is distributing the reference cards to interested parties for a nominal charge to cover the costs of printing and mailing; order packs of 10 cards with this Power Line Safety Cards order form.
+Due to the popularity of the power line safety demonstrations and the importance of the information on the cards, NCCCO is distributing the reference cards to interested parties for a nominal charge to cover the costs of printing and mailing.
+Order packs of 10 cards from the CCO Store.